Continued from 8. The Interview.

-As the sky-barge left its eyrie perch high above the city, bathed in the red-golden light of sunset, all the high-caste party-goers cheered.
+Earlier that same evening, as the sky barge left its eyrie perch high above the city, bathed in the red-golden light of sunset, all the high-caste party-goers cheered.
 All but one.
-And as the sky-barge settled in the River Turga, sheltered from the drizzling rain by force shields, the band started up and all the most important people of this most important city on the most important planet in the Empire, Siben, all of them began to dance beneath the lights of the city.
+And as the sky barge settled in the River Turga, sheltered from the drizzling rain by force shields, the band started up and all the most important people of this most important city, the most important planet of the Empire, all of them began to dance beneath the lights of the city.
 All but one.
-Sarisharle Ais, tall and proud, olive skinned, raven-haired, striking in an emerald green evening gown that matched her eyes, stood alone, bereft.
+Sarisharle Ais, tall and proud, olive-skinned, raven-haired, striking in an emerald green evening gown that matched her eyes, stood alone, bereft.
 Her husband, an important man, Director Kolteo Ais, had said he would come, but he had not.

 Footsteps behind her alerted her to someone approaching, a man’s shoes and gait, and she turned to face the shadowy figure.
 He was back-lit by the bright lights across the way, tall and menacing.
 Beneath her evening gown, she slipped her feet out of the high-heeled shoes she wore, ready to flee.
 The man stopped three paces away.
 Even shadowed, she could see that he was not dressed in evening wear, but looked disheveled and unkempt.
 She lifted her chin, covering her fear with haughtiness.

 Then the man laughed.
 “Sari!
 You haven’t changed a bit!
 Still putting on airs.”